gcocatre/caudec/README.md

 * Transcoding to several different codecs at once is possible.
 In that case, decoding of input files is done only once.
 * Metadata is preserved (as much as possible) from one codec to another.
 * Artwork can be embedded into each file, and / or copied to the output directory.
 It can be done selectively (e.g. embed and / or copy one image for lossless files, and another image for lossy files).
 * Audio can be resampled (e.g. 48kHz to 44.1kHz) and downmixed (e.g. 6 channels to stereo).
 A profile can be provided to set a maximum value for the number of channels, bit depth and sampling rate.
-When a profile is provided, the source will only be altered after decoding and before encoding only if some metric of the source is above the given profile.
+When a profile is provided, the source will only be altered after decoding and before encoding, if some metric of the source is above the given profile.
 * **Multiprocess ReplayGain scanner** for FLAC, WavPack, MP3, Ogg Vorbis, Opus.
 * Ability to hard link lossy files to a different directory when encoding to WavPack Hybrid.
 The point is to have two libraries that takes the storage of just one, with a lossy collection that has its own root directory and that's easy to drag and drop to a device such as a smartphone or a Digital Audio Player (DAP).
 * Ability to touch files and album directories using metadata to reflect the music's release date and duration (see example below).